Assistant Lighting Design Training with Design Incubator

 Who should apply?

-Applicants of all backgrounds will be considered for this opportunity and must be residents of Toronto and reside in Toronto during the Pilot Project.
+Applicants of all backgrounds will be considered for this opportunity and must be residents of Toronto (defined as either current resident or resident in the past) and reside in Toronto during the Pilot Project.
 Funding will not be provided for housing, food, or transportation.

 Applicants must be prepared to make a commitment to the full length of the three theatrical productions from initial design meetings through to Opening Night.